severdia/shakespeare-obsidian/scripts_source/markdown/Twelfth Night/Act 2, Scene 3.md

 ==8==Welcome, ass.
 Now let’s have a catch.

 **SIR AND.**
 ==9==By my troth, the fool has an excellent breast.
 I had rather than forty shillings I had such a leg, and so sweet a breath to sing, as the fool has.
-In sooth, thou wast in very gracious fooling last night, when thou spok’st of Pigrogromitus, of the Vapians passing the equinoctial of Queubus. ’Twas very good, i’ faith.
+In sooth, thou wast in very gracious fooling last night, when thou spok’st of Pigrogromitus, of the Vapians passing the equinoctial of Queubus. ’Twas very good, i’faith.
 I sent thee sixpence for thy leman; hadst it?

 **CLO.**
 ==10==I did impeticos thy gratillity; for Malvolio’s nose is no whipstock.
 My lady has a white hand, and the Mermidons are no bottle-ale houses.